Be Yourself (Patti LaBelle album)

-Be Yourself is the ninth solo album by American singer-songwriter Patti LaBelle.
+Be Yourself is the ninth solo album by American recording artist Patti LaBelle.
 It was released by MCA Records on June 26, 1989 in the United States.
 Her second album with the company following her 1986 platinum album Winner in You, it features the single, "If You Asked Me To" which was also featured on the soundtrack to the James Bond movie, Licence to Kill (1989), and the R&B top ten Prince-written hit "Yo Mister."
 The album marked LaBelle's foray into new jack swing music with the tracks "I Got It Like That", produced by Full Force, and "Love 89", another Prince contribution.

 Track listing

 Personnel

 Credits lifted from the album's liner notes.